Wally869/StockPriceGenerator/README.md

 # StockPriceGenerator

 Implementing different Methods of Stock Price Simulation:
-- Random Walk
+- Geometric Brownian Motion
 - Poisson Jumps
 - Swarm

-## Geometric Brownian Motion, aka Diffusion Process
+## Geometric Brownian Motion

 The usual basic method: generate random draws from a normal distribution with a selected annualized volatility level and scale to a chosen timestep.